yashmanne/Wildfire-Analysis/README.md

 Wildfire smoke is mainly composed of fine (PM 2.5) particles (>90% by mass) but also contains some percentage of coarse particles (PM10 particles) and a small percentage of gaseous pollutants as well.
 [Source 1](https://www.scientificamerican.com/article/wildfire-smoke-reacts-with-city-pollution-creating-new-toxic-air-hazard/#:~:text=Scientists%20have%20long%20known%20that,it%20blocks%20harmful%20ultraviolet%20rays.), [Source 2](https://www.scientificamerican.com/article/wildfire-smoke-reacts-with-city-pollution-creating-new-toxic-air-hazard/#:~:text=Scientists%20have%20long%20known%20that,it%20blocks%20harmful%20ultraviolet%20rays.)

 Since we don't have a good understanding of the exact proportion of each pollutant's contribution to smoke & that the overall reported AQI is the [maximum value of the AQI for each subcategory](https://www.airnow.gov/sites/default/files/2020-05/aqi-technical-assistance-document-sept2018.pdf), we'll make our estimate to be the highest AQI for any given day from any of the five stations near the city.

+### Smoke Estimate Forecasting
+Data was forecasted using an ARIMA model.
+Portions of the modeling step were taken from this article by Brendan Artley under the MIT license.

 ### Python & Jupyter Set-Up
 This work assumes that users have a working Jupyter Notebook & Python 3 setup.
 Instructions on installing them can be found [here](https://docs.jupyter.org/en/latest/install/notebook-classic.html).
 It should be noted that Python modules required for this work comprise some standard modules that are installed with Python and others that are installed through the [Anaconda](https://docs.jupyter.org/en/latest/install/notebook-classic.html) distribution.